Department of Archaeology and History facilities

 This is a purpose-built archaeological geophysics and archaeomagnetic research and teaching laboratory and is designed for work on archaeological and fossil bearing sites.
 This includes both palaeomagnetic and environmental magnetic methods.

 The laboratory focuses on human origins research (geochronology, ancient environments and pyrotechnology) and the development of the South East Australian Archaeomagnetic Reference Curve.
-The laboratory also works on medieval, chrarcolithic, bronze age and historical period sites with global reach on sites in Australia, China, Kenya, Oman, Saudi Arabia and South Africa.
+The laboratory also works on Indigenous Australian and historical period sites in Australia as well as research projects in China, Kenya, Oman, Saudi Arabia, Kyrgyzstan and South Africa.